Section 350.270

 The work environment includes not only physical locations, but also the

-equipment or materials used by the employee during the course of his or her
+equipment or materials used by the employee during the course of work.

 2) Exceptions